-Somerset's Alfonso Thomas became the first bowler in over a decade to take four wickets with four consecutive deliveries in a first-class match on Tuesday.
+Somerset seamer Alfonso Thomas became the first bowler in over a decade to take four wickets with four consecutive deliveries in an English first-class match on Tuesday.

 Sussex were 33 without loss on the third day of four in a First Division County Championship match at Taunton when the 37-year-old Thomas sparked a collapse that saw the visitors lose five wickets in 10 balls without adding a single run.